-Group Description Source Media Notifications These notifications appear when: The upload of source media is completed in Media Manager or using the Source Media Import page.
-The appliance imports the KACE Boot Environments (KBEs), source media or USMT (Microsoft Windows User State Migration Tool) files.
+These notifications appear when:

+- The upload of source media is completed in Media Manager or using the Source Media Import page. - The appliance imports the KACE Boot Environments (KBEs), source media or USMT

+Group Description (Microsoft Windows User State Migration Tool) files.
 A Windows Imaging Format (WIM) file is imported using the System Image Import page on the appliance.
 A USB system image installation is created.
 The Samba share password is changed and updated in all KBEs.
 Offboard Storage Notifications These notifications inform users when offboard storage is enabled or disabled.
 Driver Feed Notifications These notifications are displayed when a user manually installs or removes one or more a drivers from the driver feed.
 The notification reflects the operation outcome, indicating a success, failure, or error.
 RSA Notifications These notifications appear when a new RSA (Remote Site Appliance) is added to the Systems Deployment Appliance.
 Deployment Notifications These notifications show up to indicate a successful completion of a manual deployment or a failure (as applicable).
 Success notification include a link to the manual Deployment Details page, and a failure notification link to the Manual Deployment Progress page.

-Group Description Package Management Notifications These notifications are displayed to indicate the state of the package import or export, such as the operation start, end, import or export failure, file corruption, invalid contents, state of a manual package import or export, and so on.

-5. Review the information available in columns for each notification group:

-Option Description Recipients A list of all users that receive notifications associated with this group.
+Package Management Notifications These notifications are displayed to indicate the state of the package import or export, such as the operation start, end, import or export failure, file corruption, invalid contents, state of a manual package import or export, and so on.
+5. Review the information available in column ns for each notification group: Option Description Recipients A list of all users that receive notifications associated with this group.
 Enabled An indication of whether the notifications for this group are enabled on the appliance.
-Actions Allows you to make changes to the group.